open-telemetry/oteps/text/metrics/0108-naming-conventions.md

 Avoid semantic ambiguity.
 Use prefixed metric names in cases where similar metrics have significantly different implementations across the breadth of all existing metrics.
 For example, every garbage collected runtime has a slightly different strategies and measures.
 Using common metric names for GC, not namespaced by the runtime, could create dissimilar comparisons and confusion for end users.
 (For example, prefer `runtime.java.gc*` over `runtime.gc*`.)
 Measures of many operating system metrics are similar.

-For conventional metrics or metrics that have their units covered by OpenTelemetry metadata (eg `Metric.WithUnit` in Go), do not include the units in the metric name.
+For conventional metrics or metrics that have their units included in OpenTelemetry metadata (eg `metric.WithUnit` in Go), SHOULD NOT include the units in the metric name.
 Units may be included when it provides additional meaning to the metric name.
-Metrics must, above all, be understandable and usable.
+Metrics MUST, above all, be understandable and usable.

 ## End of document